minhmc2007/Make-you-own-super-wallpaper/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License

-For complete license details, please refer to the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file.

 ---